Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

 Counterfeit notes generally fail to replicate these IR properties accurately, making infrared sensors and IR detection an effective tool against counterfeiting.

 Genuine notes are printed on paper with specific dimensions and thickness.
 Counterfeit notes often fall short of these standards.
-These physical attributes are therefore a big help in identifying fake currency notes.

 Many banknotes include watermarks or holograms that are difficult to reproduce accurately.